YaleUniversity/azure-resourcegroup-runbook-logicapp/README.md

 This proposed solution adheres to the following design principles:

-1. Cloud automation proceed bottom up.
+1. Cloud automation should proceed bottom up.
 This automation should be derived from well understood operational pipelines.
 It should originate directly from the automation artifacts of the teams responsible for the creation and maintenance of resources in the cloud.
 2. Cloud automation should be reusable.
 This reusability should be accomplished by taking advantage of cloud native platform services to create an institutional API clearinghouse.

 The institution has been adopting DevOps approaches and patterns of behavior.
-After a few months of manually creating and tagging resource groups through direct access of the Azure portal as well as the Powershell `Az` commandlets, the operations engineering team is observing that a set of well-defined inputs, processes, and outputs governed by business rules around the naming conventions and tagging of the resource groups is coalescing.
+After a few months of manually creating and tagging resource groups through direct access of the Azure portal as well as the Powershell `Az` commandlets, the operations engineering team has observed coalescence around a set of well-defined inputs, processes, and outputs governed by business rules around the naming conventions and tagging of these resource groups.

 They have refactored the Azure Resource Group templates and have begun to create a library of Powershell code snippets to reliably create appropriately named and tagged resource groups.

 The operational team has has been maintaining and storing this library in a common repository.
-They invoke the code interactively to create resource groups that conform to naming and resource taggin conventions.
+They invoke the code interactively to create resource groups that conform to naming and resource tagging conventions.

 However, another team has created a self-service portal that allows members of the institution to create resources in multiple public and private clouds through REST API calls against cloud platform endpoints.
 This team would like to bring Azure within the portfolio of services available through their tool.
-They would like to leverage the operational teams Azure automation library.
+They would like to leverage the operational team's Azure automation library.

 Azure provides many options to facilitate the reusability of automation.
-Serverless and event driven implementation of this automation.
+[TODO: Discuss serverless and event driven implementations in Azure.]
 This solution takes advantage of Azure Blob Storage to store Azure Resource Manager templates, Azure Automation Runbooks to host the PowerShell automation, and Logic Apps to provide a lightweight API endpoint to trigger the Runbook and return an HTTP response with the results of the action.

 ![ResourceGroupLogicAppArchitecture](assets/ResourceGroupLogicAppArchitecture.svg)